Crich

-Crich /ˈkraɪtʃ/ is a village and civil parish in the English county of Derbyshire.
-Besides the village of Crich, the civil parish includes the nearby villages of Fritchley, Whatstandwell and Wheatcroft.
+Crich /ˈkraɪtʃ/ is a village and civil parish in the Amber Valley district of Derbyshire, England.
+Besides the village of Crich itself, the civil parish includes the nearby villages of Fritchley and Whatstandwell, and the hamlets of Coddington, Wakebridge, and Wheatcroft.
 The population of the civil parish at the 2001 census was 2,821, increasing to 2,898 at the 2011 census.

-The village is home to the National Tramway Museum and, at the summit of Crich Hill above, a memorial tower known as Crich Stand to those of the Sherwood Foresters regiment who died in battle, particularly in World War I.
+The village is home to the National Tramway Museum and, at the summit of Crich Hill above, a memorial tower known as Crich Stand to those of the Sherwood Foresters regiment who died in battle, particularly during the First World War.

 History

 In 1009 King Æthelred the Unready signed a charter at the Great Council which recognised the position and boundaries of Weston-on-Trent and several other manors including Crich.
 The charter shows that Weston controlled the nearby crossings of the Trent.
 The land was listed as eight hides at Weston upon Trent, and a hide at Crich, Morley, Smalley, Ingleby and Kidsley.
 This land was then given to Morcar, the King's chief minister, and he was unusually given rights that were normally reserved for the King alone.
 He was given the responsibility for justice and exemption from the Trinoda necessitas, he alone could decide a fate of life or death without the need of the authority of the King or his sheriff.
 Morcar was given further lands in Derbyshire.
-Weston (and Crich?) again come under the control of Æþelræd Unræd, when Morcar and his brother were murdered by Eadric in 1015.
+Weston-on-Trent (and Crich?) again come under the control of Æþelræd Unræd, when Morcar and his brother were murdered by Eadric in 1015.

 Parts of the Church of England parish church of Saint Mary are Norman, with later Decorated Gothic and Perpendicular Gothic alterations from the 14th century.
 Crich has also a Wesleyan chapel that was built in 1770.

 A workhouse was opened in 1734 on the edge of Nether Common.
 It could accommodate 40 inmates, and accepted paupers from other parishes, including Melbourne, Pentrich, Willington, Mercaston and Denby.

 The population in the 1841 census was 2,619 inhabitants.

 Chase Cliffe is a Tudor Revival house on the road from Crich to Whatstandwell.
-It was designed by Benjamin Ferrey and built in 1859–61.
+It was designed by Benjamin Ferrey and built in 1859–1861.